anvaka/impy.js/README.md

 impy.js
 =======

 This is my attempt to make development of my next application fast and easy.
 The library allows you to organize your code nicely into separate files.
-When debugging your code within the browser each file appears as a seprate resource in the dev tools.
+When debugging your code within the browser each file appears as a separate resource in the dev tools.
 Once you are done developing, you can compile the code and have just one file, wrapped in [UMD loader](https://github.com/umdjs/umd).
 Compilation result has no dependency on impy.js, and is absolutely valid module in CJS/AMD/Browser worlds.
+Let's see these features in more details.

 Example
 -------